Structure from Action: Learning Interactions for Articulated Object 3D Structure Discovery: Related Work

-\citet{Kumar2019EstimatingMD} recover the mass distribution of the articulated objects using interaction, but they do not recover joints or parts.
-Recently, \citet{Gadre2021ActTP} proposed a method that learns both interaction and perception.
-However, they only consider 2D perception, limiting the approach to work only for revolute joints visible from the top-down view.
+\mypara{Perception from interaction.} Classical approaches use hand-tuned actions to create informative motion for downstream perception~\cite{Sturm_2011,Katz_2013,Pillai_2014}.
+In contrast, we use a generalizable approach to predict the actions, even for novel categories.
+Similarly, more modern approaches focus on perception, using scripted robot actions and considers only a single interaction timestep~\cite{jiang2022ditto}.
+Kumar, \etal~\cite{Kumar2019EstimatingMD} recover the mass distribution of the articulated objects using interaction, but they do not recover joints or parts.
+Gadre, \etal~\cite{Gadre2021ActTP} proposed a method that learns both interaction and perception.
+However, they consider a simplified 2D case with revolute joints.
 In contrast, by using 3D actions and perception, we are able to consider both revolute and prismatic joints and relax restrictions on camera positioning.
+Lv, \etal~\cite{lv2022sagci} proposed SAGCI, an interactive perception method for articulated object structure discovery using a differentiable physics engine.
+However, it does not explicitly complete part geometry, nor does it represent occluded part geometry persistently, which are core functionalities supported by \ours.
+More recently, Hsu \etal~\cite{Hsu2023DittoITH} propose Ditto in the House, which extends Ditto~\cite{jiang2022ditto} for discovering many parts and joints in scenes, leveraging a learned interaction policy.
+However, unlike \ours, they do not condition their policy on their perceptual inference, thereby breaking the perception-interaction loop.
+While they show a human-interaction proof of concept, we implement a real-world \ours with a UR-5 robot and RealSense cameras.